IsmaelTrentin/notes-obs/B3204 Probability and Statistics/Probability.md

 X \in \{ x_{1}, \dots, x_{k} \}
 $$

-where the funzione di ripartizione is:
+where the partition function is:

 $$
 F(x) = P(X \leq x) = \begin{cases}